ibm-messaging/mq-docker/README.md

 ## AMQ7017: Log not available
 If you see this message in the container logs, it means that the directory being used for the container's volume doesn't use a filesystem supported by IBM MQ.
 This often happens when using Docker Toolbox or boot2docker, which use `tmpfs` for the `/var` directory.
 To solve this, you need to make sure the container's `/var/mqm` volume is put on a supported filesystem.
 For example, with Docker Toolbox try using a directory under `/mnt/sda1`.
 You can list filesystem types using the command `df -T`

+# Older Linux kernel versions
+MQ works best if you have a Linux kernel version of V3.16 or higher (run `uname -r` to check).

+If you have an older version, you might need to add the [`--ipc host`](https://docs.docker.com/engine/reference/run/#ipc-settings-ipc) option when you run an MQ container.
+The reason for this is that IBM MQ uses shared memory, and on Linux kernels prior to V3.16, containers are usually limited to 32 MB of shared memory.
+In a [change](https://git.kernel.org/cgit/linux/kernel/git/mhocko/mm.git/commit/include/uapi/linux/shm.h?id=060028bac94bf60a65415d1d55a359c3a17d5c31
+) to Linux kernel V3.16, the hard-coded limit is greatly increased.
+This kernel version is available in Ubuntu 14.04.2 onwards, Fedora V20 onwards, and boot2docker V1.2 onwards.
+Some Linux distributions, like Red Hat Enterprise Linux, patch older kernel versions, so you might find that the patch has been applied already, even if you see a lower kernel version number.
+If you are using a host with an older kernel version, then you can still run MQ, but you have to give it access to the host's IPC namespace using the [`--ipc host`](https://docs.docker.com/engine/reference/run/#ipc-settings-ipc) option on `docker run`.
+Note that this reduces the security isolation of your container.

 # Issues and contributions